ChilliCream/website/website/blog/2019-08-12-hot-chocolate-10.0.0.md

 **Oh, didn`t you forget something?**

-Yes, yes originally we had planned to release _Banana Cakepop_ alongside this version.
+Yes, yes originally, we had planned to release _Banana Cakepop_ alongside this version.
 We ran into some performance issues with the tree we originally selected when using large schemas with more than 1000 types.

-We have now started to write the tree component ourself which is taking some extra time.
-We already see that we can handle now massive schemas far beyond 1000 types without any hickups.
+We have now started to write the tree component ourselves which is taking some extra time.
+We already see that we can handle now massive schemas far beyond 1000 types without any hiccups.
 But we have still lots to do on the new tree.

 I hope that we can see the promised preview in the next 4 to 8 weeks.
 We want to release something really good and not something half-backed.